 Align your team by asking the right questions

 To create a powerful experience map that effectively informs product decisions, teams must agree on five important questions: What’s the users’ point of view?
 What’s the scope?
 What’s the focus?
 How will you structure the user data?
 How will you put the map to use?

 Put your map-making hat on.
 We’re going to make some maps!
 Throughout the day, you’ll apply Jim’s fundamental principles and practice your map-making skills.

 We fell in love with Jim long before we fell in love with Jim’s book, Mapping Experiences.
 We first ran into him when he was leading design teams on design inside LexisNexis.
 Back then, we were impressed by the forward-thinking thoughtfulness he was bringing to design projects, especially around getting stakeholders and designers at the same page.

 When he moved over to Citrix, he made it his mission to make design part of their corporate DNA.
 Now at MURAL, where he’s leading the mission to provide robust, remote tools—a hard space with difficult problems to solve.
 His work has been the complete embodiment of design leadership.

 If all Jim did was to read his Mapping Experiences book aloud that would be enough, as it is packed with such great advice and case studies on how teams get on the same page.
 However, to our delight, Jim will do much more of that in his full-day workshop, guiding us through the steps for creating effective maps and beyond.
 We can’t wait to apply what we learn!

-On Tuesday, Jim will give a featured talk, Building Consensus by Mapping Experiences.
+On Tuesday, Jim will give a featured talk, Peace is Waged with Sticky Notes: Mapping Real-World Experiences.